Stanford GSB will conduct its MBA interviews both virtually and in person for round two, and invitations to interview have begun to go out.

+The GSB persists in being the most selective business school in the world, with an acceptance rate for the full-time MBA program below 6%.
 The school maintains the highest ratio of applicants to available seats of any business school in the U.S. for the last decade.
 So, if you are among the fortunate applicants to receive an invitation to interview, you’ll have beaten formidable odds and taken a significant step towards securing your place in Palo Alto – but don’t leave anything to chance.
 That means acquainting yourself with the school’s behavioral-style MBA interview and preparing accordingly.

 As a Stanford GSB alum & former MBA admissions interviewer, I can affirm that the GSB interview operates from the conviction that past performance is the best predictor for future performance.
 In mining for meaningful evidence, Stanford GSB deploys a series of behavioral questions focusing on past actions and outcomes.
 Responding effectively means being able to speak beyond what you’ve done or accomplished to convey the attitudes, behaviors and skills that guided your actions and decision-making.